Muhammad-Daniyal-Waseem/Muhammad-Daniyal-Waseem/README.md

 ---

 ### 💡 **Fun Fact**
-🛠️ When I'm not coding, I love solving DSA problems and exploring new technologies!
+🛠️ When I'm not coding, I love solving DSA problems and exploring new technologies!.